InseeFr/Pogues/doc/react-redux/first-reducer.md

 ```

 Notice that the `CodeListEditorDumb` expects to be passed an array of `codes`, but
-when we instantiate the `CodeListEditor` within the `Provider`, we passed it the
-id of the code list.
+when we instantiate the `CodeListEditor` within the `Provider` with `<CodeListEditor id="code_list_1" />`, we passed it the id of the code list.
 Taking this `id` and returning the corresponding list of codes is what `mapStateToProps` will take care of.
-Then, `connect` will wrap the initial component into a higher order component, which given some `id`, will retrieve the codes from the application state, and render the initial component with these codes passed as a prop.
+Then, `connect` will use `mapStateToProps`to wrap the initial component into a higher order component, which given some `id`, will retrieve the codes from the application state, and render the initial component with these codes passed as a prop.

-In practice, we won't rename our initial component `CodeListEditorDumb`, since this name is only used locally (in the last line).
+In practice, we don't need to rename our initial component `CodeListEditorDumb`, since this name is only used locally (in the connect call at the end of the file).
 See [export default](/doc/javascript/syntax.md#exports) to learn more about how exports work.

 Our `CodeListEditor` will now be able to get the information directly from the store.
 But when we try to add or edit a code, nothing happens except for the logged information in the console.
 In the next sections, we will see how to use actions to make things happen.